bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 type TryRecoverPassword = (user: User) => Promise<false | void>;

 // The `try*` pattern in the name explicitly says that the function
-// is still a command but may return `false` in some cases.
+// is still a command but may sometimes return' false.
 ```

-This way we at least make the expectations of the function more explicit.
+This way, we at least make the expectations of the function more explicit.
 But it's better, of course, to go further and refactor the function according to CQS.

 | In detail 💡                                                                                      |
 | :------------------------------------------------------------------------------------------------ |